mwojnars/hypertag/README.md

 The "try" block consists of a single `try` clause plus any number (possibly none) of `else` clauses.
 The first clause that does _not_ raise an exception is returned.
-All exceptions that inherit from Python's Exception are caught; there is no way to customize this behavior.
+All exceptions that inherit from Python's Exception are caught (this cannot be changed).
 Example:

     $cars = {'ford': 60000, 'audi': 80000}
     try